-All requirements for admission must be received by the Office of Admissions prior to the drop/add deadline of the semester for which the student intends to enroll.
+All requirements for admission must be received by the Office of Admissions one week prior to the start of the semester for which the student intends to enroll.
 Incomplete applications may be transferred to the following semester.
 Students with incomplete applications may register for classes as non-matriculating students.
 Non-matriculating students are not eligible for federal financial aid.
 This procedure applies to any student seeking admission for a particular semester, including those who are registered for at least one class beginning on the designated start of the semester.
 Students registered only for alternative semester (i.e. second 8-week term) classes will have 8 calendar days from the start of the term to complete their admission for that term.
+Students registered only for alternative semester (i.e. second 8-week term) classes will be expected to complete their admission process one week prior to the start of the term.

-First-Time Matriculating Students (first-time students seeking admission into a certificate or degree program) Follow the application procedures outlined above and:
+First-Time Matriculating Students (first-time students seeking admission into a certificate or degree program)

+Follow the application procedures outlined above and:

-- · Submit official transcripts from all secondary institutions previously attended, including proof of completion of high school or its equivalent. - a) Applicants who have earned a high school equivalency certificate or GED must submit a GED certificate, including scores. - b) High school seniors must submit final transcripts indicating successful completion of all requirements for high school graduation. - Meet or exceed all specific program requirements for the selected program of study as outlined in the program description in the curricula section of the catalog.
+- Submit official transcripts from all secondary institutions previously attended, including proof of completion of high school or its equivalent.
+Students interested in pursuing a program of study but unable to provide official documentation of high school completion should contact an admissions counselor to discuss alternatives. - a) Applicants who have earned a high school equivalency certificate or GED must submit official documentation including scores. - b) High school seniors must submit final transcripts indicating successful completion of all requirements for high school graduation. - Meet or exceed all specific program requirements for the selected program of study as outlined in the program description in the curricula section of the catalog.